gdlc/STAT_COMP/HANDOUTS/LogisticRegression.md

 **Inference**

 The likelihood function `L(b|X,y)` depends on the data (`y`) and therefore is expected to vary (i.e., be random) over conceptual repeated sampling.
-Consequently, the ML estimate (i.e., the value of the parameter that maximizes the likelihood, is also expected to vary over conceptual repeated sampling.
-This is illustrated in the following simulation: we simulate 100 data sets, for each data set we evaluate and display the likelihood and obtain ML estimates.
-Then we approximate the expected value of the ML estimator by averaging the 100 estimates.
+Consequently, the ML estimate (i.e., the value of the parameter that maximizes the likelihood) is also expected to vary over conceptual repeated sampling.
+This is illustrated in the following simulation:

+  - We simulate 100 data sets,
+  - For each data set we evaluate the likelihood over a grid of values of the parametes and display it,
+  - We also obtaine, for each data set the MLE (using the simple grid search).
+  - Then we approximate the expected value of the ML estimator by averaging the 100 estimates.

 ```r
   nRep=100